Terminology

 • Threat: The likelihood of exploitation.

-• Coded: Fix for the vulnerability coded.
+• Coded: Fix for the finding is coded.

 • Rollout: The fix is in the process of being rolled out.